qiz-li/lovelace-soft-ui/README.md

 cards:
   - cards:
       - content: |
 # Enter what you want to display here
+          # Enter what you want to display here
         style: |
 # This make the background transparent